-Good candidates for this surgery are at a stable weight and have realistic expectations.
+Good candidates for this surgery are at a stable weight.
 It is especially suitable for those who have lost a lot of weight or have had children.

 Surgery is done under a general anesthetic, and takes 2 to 4 hours.
 An incision is made horizontally in the pubic area.
 Skin is elevated and the muscles are found and tightened with stitches.
 The belly button is moved into a new position.
 The right amount of skin is removed, and this is tightened in place with dissolving stitches.